unsaved/eslint-plugin-sn/README.md

 ```
     node -p process.stdout.isTTY
 ```

+## Rule Policies
+You are encouraged to override the provided policies.
+I do.
+Generally the rules are strict but rules that are opinion-driven or which have valid exception cases have the level set to warn.
+Be aware that you can't selectively override ESLint rule options.
+If you override a rule then you must specify all options that will apply for that rule.

+Of special note:
+1. Function placeholder param checking for no-unused-vars is strict with level error and args=all, but we have an exception for names matching pattern ^\_dummy.
+Use this exception pattern when you need to skip unused sequential parameters.

 ## Customization
 See file "snglobals/README.txt" for instructions on how to customize the global JavaScript object